-To date, 1,505 species in these 10 groups have been identified in the GNA.
-In this section of the GNA webpages, we present species checklists for each group, along with observational data and, for many taxa, photographs.
-Currently, 3,098 photos are included (photos were taken by GNA staff and student interns and by WCU faculty and visitors to the GNA).
-Slightly more than half of the 1,505 species (808 species; 53.7%) are represented photographically.
+To date, 1,700 species in these ten groups have been identified in the GNA.
+In this section of the GNA webpages, we present species checklists for each group, along with observational and descriptive data and, for many taxa, photographs.
+Currently, 4,138 photos are included.
+Photos were taken primarily by GNA staff and student interns, augmented by photos from WCU faculty and visitors to the GNA.
+Close to two-thirds of the 1,700 species (1,021 species; 60.1%) are represented by photographs.

 Click on the links below, to find out more about a particular group.

 You can also find additional information on the biota of the Gordon in the 'Gordon Natural Area Collection' on DigitalCommons.